bastli/Led_Strip_Contest-Examples/README.md

 # Led_Strip_Contest-Examples
 Here you can find example code for the Bastli Led Strip Contest 2015/2016.
-You might use the code for reference or as a starting point for your code.
+You might use it for reference or as a starting point for your code.

 If you have working code in some funny programming language like Haskell, please make a merge request.